 As new digital players joined the fray, loaded with venture capital money and a license to incur whatever losses were necessary to capture market share and achieve dominance, legacy media found themselves on their heels.
 Economically unable to preserve the integrity of their key assets—the ones that used to make the difference between commodity and value-added news—they lost their ability to fortify their element of differentiation: their editorial quality.

-Legacy publications can no longer afford to provide effective checks and balances, and they lost the audience battle anyway.
 Over the last ten years, newsrooms in the United States have lost about 40% of their workforce.
 (Incidentally, this unprecedented depletion came to benefit the whole communication sphere: corporations became content producers, media needed professionally made branded content, and all them hired former writers and editors en masse.)

 Then we had three converging factors: a growing audience gap (users, time spent) between old and new players; a shift in the news format that favors short, commoditized, click-bait oriented pieces of information powered by social; and the rise of mobile that further accelerated the format shift.